archergs/UnitConverter/README.md

 # How To Install
 You can find the first release on the releases tab on Github.
 Otherwise, download the source code and compile it manually with
 Visual Studio.

+# Future Plans
+I have several future plans, but don't expect an ETA.
+      ⋅⋅⋅Option to round the output
+      ⋅⋅⋅Auto-Updater
+      ⋅⋅⋅More units of measure (Currently implementing some Imperial units) This can be quite time consuming, so implementing any new unit takes a while.

+# Feedback
+**Constructive** feedback is welcome!
+Leave it in the issues section.